tgvaughan/bacter/doc/basic_tutorial.rst

 .. image:: images/truth.png

 Although the inference has recovered many features of the true ARG, fewer features appear in the summary than were present in reality.
 This is a side-effect of the summary procedure, which includes only those features that have adequate support.
 Features in the original which did not produce a strong signal in the data do not appear in the summary.
-In addition, it's almost certain that the chain has not completely converged to the true posterior - running the algorithm for more steps will no-doubt recover a greater fraction of the conversions.
+In addition, since the chain has not completely converged to the true posterior, running the algorithm for more steps will no-doubt recover a greater fraction of the conversions.

+In addition, notice the pair of low-support conversions between the clonal frame edges above leaf nodes t3 and t5/t14.
+These edges correspond to almost precisely the same sites on locus A.  These two conversions actually represent uncertainty in the source edge of a single conversion comming from either t5 or t14 to arrive at t3.
+(From the true ARG we see that the fragment actually comes from t5.)
+It is important to be aware of this artifact of the summary procedure.
+Even if a single connection point of a recombinant edge is known with a high degree of confidence, uncertainty in the location of the other point may cause the conversion to appear as a number of lower-support edges.

 Wrapping up
 ===========